 Fun Fact: Stealing dragon is surprisingly easy early game with your cleaver! (almost a guarantee if they smite early)

 If you have to be your ADC's bodyguard basically your job is to eat skillshots and peel bruisers with your cleaver.

 If your support shows he can handle peeling for your carry then you're free to get on top of their ADC and go to town on them.
 If you have a Randuin's Omen at this point then you'll have no trouble pushing them out of the fight (therefore completely negating their damage) or even killing them!
 (Shouldn't be too hard if you don't miss your cleavers.)
 Once you've dealt with their carry you should already be far enough behind their lines to stop any of their team from retreating and pick up an easy teamfight win.

 If the teamfight isn't going your way for whatever reason your cleaver gives your team insane disengage and you'll be able to protect your carries as you retreat.

-Using Sadism in a teamfight: This is one of the trickiest things about Dr. Mundo.
+Using Maximum Dosage in a teamfight: This is one of the trickiest things about Dr. Mundo.
 Do you pop your ult instantly or wait until you're low so if costs less and hopefully baits them into focusing you?
 It all depends on how confident you are that you can survive their burst, and whether or not they put ignite on you.
 Typically waiting longer to pop it can bait the enemy into focusing you and your team can get free damage on them.
 You should almost never engage with your ult as a gap closer because you waste your huge regen boost and become much more fragile when the fight really starts.